jrean/laravel-user-verification/README.md

 ### E-mail View

-The user will receive an e-mail with a link leading to the getVerification method (endpoint).
-You will need to create a view for this e-mail at resources/views/emails/user-verification.blade.php.
+The user will receive an e-mail with a link leading to the 'getVerificationi()' method (endpoint).
+You will need to create a view for this e-mail at `resources/views/emails/user-verification.blade.php`.
 The view will receive the `$user` variable which contains the user details such as the verification token.
-Here is an sample e-mail view to get you started:
+Here is a sample e-mail view content to get you started with:

 ```
 Click here to verify your account: <a href="{{ $link = url('verification', $user->verification_token) . '?email=' . urlencode($user->email) }}"> {{ $link }}</a>